-The xfilter from elysia is a true linked stereo equalizer with the heart and soul of our flagship EQ, the museq.
+The xfilter is a true linked stereo EQ with the heart and soul of elysia's flagship EQ, the museq.
 It gives you the expensive sound of an all class-A equalizer in a surprisingly affordable package, with a precise stereo image based on computer-selected, stepped pots and low tolerance film caps.

 Only the best components the market has to offer are good enough for the xfilter, and it shows.
 Each of our product is manually built to order and tested by ourselves, here at our headquarters in Germany.